isabella232/eclipse.org-common/themes/bootnova/README.md

-Bootnova is an eclipse.org theme that's using boostrap.
-The look and feel is based of the original "Nova" theme, created by Nathan Gervais.
+Bootnova is an eclipse.org theme that's using Twitter Bootstrap.
+The look and feel is based off the original "Nova" theme, created by Nathan Gervais.

 Read the Bootstrap [Getting Started page](http://getbootstrap.com/getting-started/) for information on the framework contents, templates and examples, and more.